Gallery-of-Kaeon/Kaeon-FUSION/README.md

 However,
 we disagree with this sentiment.

-With Kaeon FUSION,
+The sheer,
+ever-growing scale of the toolset required by software developers is a burden that should have been dealt with long ago.
-we have created programming language that works effectively for all software development tasks.
+To free developers from the bondage of incomplete tools, we have created Kaeon FUSION: a programming language that works effectively for all software development tasks.

-Kaeon FUSION achieves this through its syntax which allows any hierachy of data to function as code and through its unique ability to increase what its capable of as it runs.
+Kaeon FUSION achieves its claim through its syntax which allows any hierachy of data to function as code and through its unique ability to increase what its capable of as it runs.
 At the same time,
 its minimalist design ensures that both newcomers and veterans can easily learn to use it.